swiftlang/swift-evolution/proposals/NNNN-task-executor-preference.md

 ## Execution semantics discussion

+### Not a Golden Hammer

+As with many new capabilities in libraries and languages, one may be tempted to use task executors to solve various problems.

+We advice to take care when doing so with task executors, because while they do minimize the "hopping off" from executors and the associated context switching, this is also a behavior that may be entirely _undesirable_ in some situations.
+For example, over-hanging on the MainActor's executor is one fo the main reasons earlier Swift versions moved to make `nonisolated` asynchronous functions always hop off their calling execution context; and this proposal brings back this behavior for specific executors.

+Applying task executors to solve a performance problem should be done after thoroughly understanding the problem an application is facing, and only then determining the right "sticky"-ness behavior and specific pieces of code which might benefit from it.

+Examples of good candidates for task executor usage would be systems which utilize some form of "specific thread" to minimize synchronization overhead, like for example event-loop based systems (often, network applications), or IO systems which willingly perform blocking operations and need to perform them off the global concurrency pool.

 ### Analysis of use-cases and the "sticky" preference semantics

 The semantics explained in this proposal may at first seem tricky, however in reality the rule is quite strightfoward: